BellowingMeadows/BellowingMeadows/README.md

   * [Flagship Romance](https://flagshipromance.com/)

-Using the below importance vs viability metric, I could what available opportunities to fulfil my user stories were achievable, relevant and appropriate.
+Using the below importance vs viability metric, I was able to list out the opportunities on offer when creating the website and decide which ones were achievable, relevant and appropriate with regard to my user stories.

 Opportunity | Importance | Viability
 ------------ | ------------- | -------------